-Priority Not started In progress Completed 2.2 Demand for parking and car travel is moderated as our City grows Develop a Parking Management Plan as part of the Integrated Transport Strategy - completed in 2018.
+Priority 2.2 Demand for parking and car travel is moderated as our City grows Not started In progress Completed Develop a Parking Management Plan as part of the Integrated Transport Strategy - completed in 2018.
 Develop new policies for paid parking, on-street permits and parking provision rates for new development.
 Investigate Council's car parks for future development opportunities that deliver increased community benefit.
 Implement clever parking initiatives that help manage parking supply and turnover, and improve customer experience.
 Expand the on-street network of car share vehicles, and encourage provision in new developments.
 Integrate land use and transport planning through a review of the Municipal Strategic Statement.
 2.3 Our streets and places are designed for people Implement blackspot safety improvements at high collision locations.
 Work with partners on the St Kilda Junction safety upgrade and St Kilda Road safety improvement study to facilitate walking, bike riding and use of public transport.
 Complete the streetscape and intersection upgrade of Wellington Street to improve safety and amenity.
 Improve local community travel choices, especially by schools, by investing in infrastructure and behaviour change programs.
 Progressively review and upgrade disabled parking spaces in commercial areas to meet updated Australian Standards.
 Review Council's design and technical standards for streets and public spaces.

-Transport and parking management
+Services that contribute to Strategic Direction 2: Transport and parking management